 Evonne M. Davis, Artistic Director Emerita

 Evonne is a working artist, as well as the co-founder and Artistic Director of Gallery Aferro and formerly Gallery/Education Director at City Without Walls, both in Newark, NJ.
 Originally from the Woodstock, NY area, she studied at School of Visual Arts and Cornell University.

 Her current practice involves sculptural installations and experimental video.
 Her work deals with labor, systems, class, language, and the juxtapositions present in everyday life.
 Her work is informed by a deep love of modern and contemporary poetry, and an insatiable curiosity about human nature.
 She has exhibited at venues such as the Krampf Gallery, NYC, Theater for the New City in NYC, Walsh Gallery in Orange NJ, Prtizker Gallery in Poughkeepsie, NY, College of New Rochelle in New Rochelle, NY, Alley Culture in Detroit, MI, and countless other galleries and alternative spaces nationwide.

 Davis has curated independent and affiliated exhibitions for the past 14 years in innovative as well as traditional settings, including a vacant lot in Coney Island and the back of a 1978 Volvo.
 Her goal is connect any willing audience with cultural experience..
 Other locations include The Hudson Valley Center for Contemporary Art, Valley Arts, Ironworks Gallery, Brooklyn Borough Hall, Studio 411, Red Saw Gallery, Arts Guild of New Jersey, Center for Contemporary Art, Bedminster, NJ, Print Making Center of NJ, Seton Hall University, and 207 Gallery, among many others.

 She has worked with youth in a variety of contexts including creative writing for at-risk youth at the NYC LGBT Youth Center – The Zone, attendance counseling for the NYC BOE, and as a mentor in City Without Wall’s Artreach Program.
-She was a member of the Arts High School Advisory Committee, and the NPS AV Committee, and is currently a member of the City of Newark Committee on Arts, Culture, Tourism and Heritage as well as co-chair of the City of Newark Public Art Committee.
+She was a member of the Arts High School Advisory Committee, and the NPS AV Committee, the City of Newark Committee on Arts, Culture, Tourism and Heritage as well as a former co-chair of the City of Newark Public Art Committee.
 She currently serves as a trustee with the Greater Newark Convention and Vistor’s Bureau and on the Arts Pride Diversity, Equity and Inclusion Committee.